infokadze/infokadze/README.md

 <h1 align="center"> Description of some of my finished apps could be found below </h1>

-**EggCoockingApp.**
-* Egg Cooking Timer App allows user to set the custom time modes for egg boiling preferences (light, middle, hard) with some cool animations and notifications  when the cooking is over.
-Timer does continue to work even if the app might go to background (phone call or if some other system interruptions might occur).
-Done programmatically.
-My first commercial app.

-Done with UIKit, no design patterns have been followed.

-**Captain Cooks.**
-* Captain Cooks is an adventure multi-purpose game, where you can play memorize-like game as a bonus game as well as play original slots casino-like game with various animated levels, sounds and great UX.
-Background music has been done by me using Ableton and various vsti's.

-Done with UIKit, no design patterns have been followed.
+**Baseball Stats.**
+* Baseball Stats allows user to monitor matches from most of the baseball leagues worldwide with division on past/live/upcoming games using api-sports.io as a source of data.
+User has opportunity to predict the score and save it by applying selection on match details screen.

+Created using UIKit + 3rd party frameworks with MVC-likeish + Coordinator design approach.

 **1Win.**
 * The app, which allows user to spare some free time playing some interactive games, such as: Lucky Roulette, Slots and Fortune Wheel.
 Slots includes great UI, various visual backgrounds and possibility to use auto-spin functionality and oppotunity to place bets depending on your win progress.
 Roulette has a classic look, custom animation and win/lose popups.
 The game allows user to place bets with the same fashion as it is used in Slots game.
 Fortune Wheel has a catchy design and allows user to earn additional coins with opportunity to watch an advertisment and get a free spin with even greater chance of win.

 Created using UIKit, SpriteKit + 3rd party frameworks with MVP + Coordinator design approach.

-**Baseball Stats.**
-* Baseball Stats allows user to monitor matches from most of the baseball leagues worldwide with division on past/live/upcoming games using api-sports.io as a source of data.
-User has opportunity to predict the score and save it by applying selection on match details screen.

-Created using UIKit + 3rd party frameworks with MVC-likeish + Coordinator design approach.

 **Checkers.**
 * Classic game with two modes of play - with an AI or with your friend.
 AI has three leveles of gameplay difficulty.

 Created using UIKit, SpriteKit, GameplayKit + 3rd party frameworks with MVP + Coordinator design approach.

 **Mystery Castle.**